 If you are being told any of the following and your BS meter is going off give us a call before getting a new system

-Red Flag 1 "Your 20 yr old unit is getting to the end of its lifespan and they only last so long.
-So you should replace it before it stops working"
+Red Flag 1 "Your 20-year-old unit is reaching the end of its lifespan and must be replaced before it fails."

 If you are in need of service or repair please call 916-671-5542